-Indianica is a popular city art gallery specializing in Inuit and Native art items.
-A Montreal icon for quite a few years, it displays an arresting collection of locally manufactured souvenirs and art works.
-Navajo, Zuni and Hopi jewelry pieces made by local artists is also on sale here.
+Indianica is a popular souvenir store which features Inuit and Native art items.
+A Montreal icon for quite a few years, it displays an enticing collection of locally manufactured souvenirs and art works.
+Navajo, Zuni and Hopi jewelry pieces made by local artists are also on sale here.
 Art and history lovers can also find unique hand-crafted products, fur accessories and other interesting souvenirs.

 If you happen to be strolling along the quaint streets of Old Montreal, take a few minutes to check out the unique collection at Heritage Gallery.
 Opened by Kosta Dios, this family-run establishment is a cross between a gallery and and a shop which reflects its owner's love for native art and his experience as a furrier.
 Along with an array of beautiful pieces of art and fur accessories, the store has branched into gift items, each of which is carefully hand picked to add to the impressive collection.
 Whether it is to buy the perfect art piece for your living room or simply to soak in the local art, this is a great place to visit.